oxygine/oxygine-framework/doc/debug.md

 	id = 4, name = '', typeid = 'class oxygine::Sprite', refs = 0
 	total: 2 -----------------------------

-There are some usefull functions:
+There are some useful functions:

 		/**Shows assert when object with this unique ID will be created.*/ ObjectBase::showAssertInCtor(int id);